defenseunicorns/leapfrogai-backend-summarization/README.md

 1. Properly installed and configured Python 3.11.x, to include its development tools
 2. You have filled out the `.env`, following the `.env.example`
-2. You have the LeapfrogAI API or other OpenAI API compliant server that can be reached:
+3. You have the LeapfrogAI API or other OpenAI API compliant server that can be reached:
    - https://github.com/defenseunicorns/leapfrogai-api
+   - **_NOTE:_** you need to use [this branch](https://github.com/defenseunicorns/leapfrogai-api/tree/add-completion-usage-placeholders) in order to workaround the LangChain usage compilation
-3. You have chosen a LeapfrogAI model backend and have that running.
+4. You have chosen a LeapfrogAI model backend and have that running.
 Some examples of existing backends:
    - https://github.com/defenseunicorns/leapfrogai-backend-ctransformers
    - https://github.com/defenseunicorns/leapfrogai-backend-llama-cpp-python
+   - **_NOTE:_** you need to use the _add-gpu-support_ branches on both backends to turn on GPU inferencing to accelerate the workflow and testing

 ### Local Development